dependabot/fetch-metadata/README.md

 - `github-token` (string)
   - The `GITHUB_TOKEN` secret
   - Defaults to `${{ github.token }}`
-  - Note: this must be set to a [personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) if you enable `alert-lookup` or `compat-lookup`.
+  - Note: this must be set to a [personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or an [installation access token (App Token)](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app) if you enable `alert-lookup` or `compat-lookup`.
 - `alert-lookup` (boolean)
   - If `true`, then populate the `alert-state`, `ghsa-id` and `cvss` outputs.
   - Defaults to `false`
-  - Note: the `github-token` field must be set to a [personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+  - Note: the `github-token` field must be set to a [personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or an [installation access token (App Token)](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app).
+    - App Token requires `Dependabot alerts: Read only` [permission](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/choosing-permissions-for-a-github-app)
 - `compat-lookup` (boolean)
   - If `true`, then populate the `compatibility-score` output.
   - Defaults to `false`